Step Into Your Power

 Agreements:

-– I understand that I can schedule a 30-minute 1:1 meeting with the facilitator once every eight weeks and that it is my responsibility to contact the facilitator to arrange such meetings.
+– I understand that I can schedule a 30-minute one-on-one meeting with the facilitator once every three months to discuss my progress and learning edges, and that it is my responsibility to contact the facilitator to arrange such meetings.

 Leaving a group